 We looked at industry reports, survey data, and insurance business trends to identify the main factors behind skyrocketing insurance rates.
 If you're curious why your insurance costs so much, keep reading to see what applies to you.

 One of the main deciding factors behind your insurance rate is your record behind the wheel.
 Good drivers pay less for insurance because they're less likely to be involved in a claim.
 But if you receive vehicle citations or get into accidents, you may be designated as a high risk driver.
-High risk drivers pay substantially higher premiums because they are more likely to cost insurers money through claims.
+High risk car insurance premiums cost substantially more because people with bad driving histories file more claims.

 If you're unsure if you're a high risk driver, contact insurance company and find out.
 You can also ask your state's DMV for a copy of your driving record.
 Most citations like speeding or reckless driving will remain on your record for three to five years.

 For more details on car insurance for drivers with moving violations, read more about "car insurance for bad drivers"

 Similar to your driving history, if you file too many claims your insurer will raise your rate.
 The cost per claim for insurers is rising, and they are passing the bill to their customers.
 Beyond raising your rates, if you file too many claims, your insurance company could just drop you.

 If you're concerned about raising insurance rates due to excessive claims, consider paying car expenses out of pocket when possible.
 For example, it may be tempting to file a claim for a minor fender bender.
 But the inevitable increase in rates from filing excess claims may cost you more in the long run.